mustafamubashir03/chat-application/README.md

 - `createChannel` - Create a new channel
 - `updateChannel` - Update channel details
 - `deleteChannel` - Delete a channel
+- `create-room` - Initialize a video call room
+- `joined-room` - Join an existing video call room
+- `ready` - Signal that the peer is ready for connections

 ### Server → Client
 - `messageReceived` - New message broadcast
 - `channelCreated` - Channel creation notification
 - `channelUpdated` - Channel update notification
 - `channelDeleted` - Channel deletion notification
+- `user-joined` - Notification when a new peer joins the video call
+- `user-left` - Notification when a peer leaves the video call
+- `room-created` - Confirmation of video room creation

 ## 🏗️ Architecture